crowdwave/checkpoint401/README.md

 Traefik forward auth doc: https://doc.traefik.io/traefik/middlewares/forwardauth/

-## Why separate authentication from the application server?
+## Why separate auth from the application server?

 When you separate auth from the application server, you no longer need to implement as much authentication logic in each application - in an ideal case there would be no auth logic in your application - it would all be handled by the forward auth server.
 This simplifies application code, reduces security risks, and provides a centralised authentication mechanism for all applications behind the reverse proxy.